KerJoe/ksystemstats_scripts/README.md

 Scripts folder
 --------------

 Scripts should be added into `~/.local/share/ksystemstats-scripts/` (which is created after first launch of the plugin).
 Adding scripts into subfolders is also supported.
+Scripts are enabled by setting the executable flag (`chmod +x script`) and disabled by removing it.

 ```
 ~/.local/share/ksystemstats-scripts/